liampshaw/Smil-Growth-2019/README.md

 * 4.19 - Smil fits logistic but I fit an exponential since the process seems in such early stages of growth, but the fit looks bad.
 * 4.28 - ditto the above.
 * 5.11 - the logistic fit looks very poor.

+## Citation

+The overall citation for the source of the datasets is this repository and Smil's original publication:

+Smil, Vaclav. *Growth: from microorganisms to megacities.* MIT Press, 2019.

+If reusing a particular dataset, please consult `results.pdf` to obtain the appropriate citation.